 Moist like toner, soft like emulsion and strong like essence.

 When I first bought this product, I wasn’t quite sure at which step to use it.
 I immediately thought serum or emulsion as it seems a bit too potent to be used at toner step and a bit too liquid to be used as a moisturiser.
-It finally settled into emulsion, often the last step of my routine during warmer weather.
+It finally settled into ampoule/emulsion stage, often the last step of my routine during warmer weather, followed by sunscreen.

 The dispensing mechanism is wonderful.
 An opaque bottle with controlled opening make it easy to use just the right amount as well as minimising the air and light exposure the liquid receives.
 It’s also hygienic and travel safe since the screw top lid assures a tight closure and the rubber-like plastic makes it break resistant.
 So 10/10 for packaging.

 The liquid has a light scent contributed by a minute amount of added fragrance (last on INCI).
 The smell is actually quite fresh however and far from irritating provided you don’t suffer sensitivity to such additives.